bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 ## The Data

-The raw data used in this example is available on the [SOCAT website](https://www.socat.info/).
-This example uses the [SOCATv2021](https://www.socat.info/index.php/version-2021/) dataset in the "Gridded" format to perform this calculation.
-Let's take a quick look at some data:
+The raw data is available on the [SOCAT website](https://www.socat.info/).
+We will use the [SOCATv2021](https://www.socat.info/index.php/version-2021/) dataset in the "Gridded" format to perform this calculation.
+First, let's take a quick look at some data:

 ```bash